DLibatique/CLAS102-F19/_pages/paper.md

 ### 8. Is Tacitus’ *Agricola* more a biography or a work of historiography, according to our modern definitions?

-Cite by chapter number and sentence number.
+Cite by chapter number.
 For example:

-> Tacitus ends the *Agricola* with a promise of immortality for Agricola: “Agricola, whose story here is told, will outlive death, to be our children’s heritage” (46.4).
+> Tacitus ends the *Agricola* with a promise of immortality for Agricola: “Agricola will survive, his story told and transmitted to posterity” (46).